murphytalk/weblog/content/ChatOps-with-Hubot.md

 `ldoce5` is the ID of Longman Dictionary of Contemporary English.
 Note `GET` is used.
 Multiple results will be returned as a JSON object.
 So that's everything we need to automate the task, let's teach my bot the trick.

 My bot is a [Hubot](https://hubot.github.com/), commissioned by GitHub (who, by the way, also coined the term ChatOps).
-I am pretty sure the original author must be one of those front-end guys who just invaded the back-end territory, because the language he or she chose to write Hubot is  [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript), which is not only a bad name play of JavaScript, but also complied to JavaScript.
+I am pretty sure the original author must be one of those front-end guys who just invaded the back-end territory, because the language he or she chose to write Hubot is  [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript), which is not only a bad name play of JavaScript, but also compiled to JavaScript.

 The bot uses adapter to listen command (which is basically a string of text), then it launches scripts you write to parse the command, and executes the corresponding logic if the command is recognized.
 I will teach my bot two commands :